ArcaneEngineer/ECS-tutorials/part3.md

 }
 ```

 Notice that both their function signature (arguments list) and content has changed (conditional blocks added).
+However, within each `else` block, the code is exactly the same as in [part 2](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part2.md)](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part2.md).

 The upshot is that if raw data is provided in the function call, use it -- else randomly generate data within acceptable ranges.